plone/training/mastering-plone/index.rst

 Mastering Plone Development
 ===========================

-This is the documentation for the "Mastering Plone" training.
+`Mastering Plone Development` is intended as a training to learn proven practices of Plone development.

-Mastering Plone is intended as a week-long training for people who are new to Plone or want to learn about the current best practices of Plone development.
-It can be split in two trainings:
+It's both, an online course and a sketch for an on the spot training.

-- A beginner training (2 to 3 days) that covers chapters 1-18.
+The story of a conference platform provides a week-long training of several development topics that can be split in two trainings:

-- An advanced training (3 to 5 days) that covers the rest.
+- A beginner training (2 to 3 days) that covers the essentials of Plone and Plone Volto.

-At conferences a shortened 2-day version of the advanced training with a slightly modified order is held.
+- An advanced training (3 to 5 days) that covers advanced topics.

 .. todo::